My Trusted OB Is Leaving!!!/Learning To Trust Again

 She looked at me very understanding and intently, and said, “ok, I will”.

-The Conclusion Around Destynee’s Pregnancy
+The Conclusion Around Experience with Destynee’s Pregnancy

 18 Months So innocent!